-No fuss, slight muss.
+No muss, slight fuss.
 Advantage II comes in single-dose tubes.
 To apply it, you part the fur at the back of the cat's neck and squeeze out the entire contents of the tube onto the skin.
 It needs to be applied in a spot the cat can't lick, as ingesting it can cause excessive drooling and hyperactivity.
 Most owners find Advantage II very easy to apply, although some cats may put up a struggle.
 The product may leave a greasy spot on the back of the neck; some owners say this dries quickly, while others say it stays wet for days and rubs off on the owner's hands.
 Most owners don't find the smell bothersome.

-Advantage II for Cats receives more than 1,400 user reviews here, with additional reviews at Amazon.com spread across multiple pages.
+Advantage II for Cats in its various strengths and dosages receives more than 4,840 user reviews here, earning 4.4 stars out of 5, with additional reviews at Amazon.com spread across multiple pages.
 Most cat owners say they find this product effective, fast-working and easy to apply.
-However, some owners say it didn't work, and a few complain of dangerous side effects.
+However, some say it didn't work, and a few complain of dangerous side effects.

 4. All Feline Hospital